davis-matthew/Arbalest-Vec-AIR/README.md

 // [INSTALL_DIR]: the directory where the customized LLVM will be installed
 ```

-## How to use Arbalest-VEC
+## How to use Arbalest-Vec
-We will use the following example (example.cpp) to show how to use Arbalest-VEC
+We will use the following example (example.cpp) to show how to use Arbalest-Vec
 ```c
      1	#include <cstdio>
      2	#define N 1000